-Lima's best restaurants
+11 best restaurants in Lima, Peru

 One of just a tiny handful of restaurants with the ultimate location on Lima's Malecon, the clifftop boulevard overlooking the Pacific, this restaurant is famed for its repertoire of hearty Peruvian "criollo" classics, the coastal tradition that blends Spanish and native influences.

-Come hungry and ready to try traditional recipes such as ají de gallina, a kind of Peruvian chicken "korma," or beef huatia, a pre-Colombian technique involving slow cooking by burying the meat with large stones taken from a fire.
+Come hungry and ready to try traditional recipes such as beef huatia, a pre-Colombian technique involving slow cooking by burying the meat with large stones taken from a fire.

 The legendary Astrid & Gaston has moved into a spacious 17th Century palacio decorated in modern, minimalist style.